awaxman11/gh-milestones/README.md

 ---

 This project is made with <3 and uses a collection of tips and tricks.
-Let me know if you have any suggestions via comments / pull request!
+Let me know if you have any suggestions via comments via pull request!

 ### { Getting Started with Swoonatra }